afrind/draft-rush/draft-kpugin-rush.md

 ## Connection Errors

-There is one error code defined in core of the protocol that indicates connection error:
+Affects the the whole connection:

 1 - UNSUPPORTED VERSION - indicates that the server doesn't support version specified in Connect frame
+4- CONNECTION_REJECTED - Indicates the server can not process that connection for any reason

 ## Frame errors